-Having a downstairs wet room, bedroom and a store room would help drastically improve Iman's quality of life.
+Having a downstairs wet room, bedroom, living area and store room would help drastically improve Iman's quality of life.
 Her mobility is declining rapidly as she gets older.
 Getting up and down the stairs is proving to be a real struggle and so a downstairs bedroom/wet room will be a lifeline.
 She currently gets around the house on her knees because the layout is not suitable for a wheelchair.
 She has really worn out her knees.
 Access to the current bathroom is now difficult for her on her own and she sometimes ends up having toileting accidents.
 The bathroom standard fixture and fittings also mean that she has very little independence.
 As her hands are closing up, she is unable to operate taps, flush levers and needs 1-2-1 supervision.
 Garden access is poor and without ramps, Iman is unable to access this.

 The home adaptation would allow Iman to overcome many of these limitations.
 She would be able to use her wheelchair within and outside the home, giving herself some independence.
 She is often unable to join her siblings playing happily out in the garden and sits and watches from the window inside.
 The ramp access into the garden would allow her to independently go outside into the garden as she pleases.
 Iman sometimes requires showering a few times a day and this would be so much easier in wet room on the ground floor.